 How does bridge lending work?

-When you want to buy a new home before selling your old home, you may not qualify for a mortgage on the new home because of your existing mortgage debt.
+When you want to buy a new home before selling your old home, you may not qualify for certain types of mortgages on the new home because of your existing mortgage debt.
 Or you may not be able to come up with a down payment until you sell.

 That’s where a bridge loan comes in.